PassiveLemon/poepyautopot/README.md

 Currently, pixel values only detect if something is empty.
 This works easily but it not the most customizable.
 This may be improved in the future. </br>

 Flasks do have a lock system but its only for itself.
 It does not currently detect the lock of other flasks.
 This means that it may use other life/mana flasks when it just used on in that check.
-I am working on this.
+I am working on this. </br>

 # Usage
-Clone the repo, edit the `config.yaml`, run `sudo python3 __main__.py -f <path to config file>`. </br>
+Clone the repo, edit the `config.yaml`, run `sudo python3 __main__.py -f <path to config file>`.
+Please read the configuration below.
+It will not work out of the box. </br>

 `-f | --file:` The location of your config.yaml.
 You can use relative paths like ~ .
 Will default to the included one if not set.
-Ex: `~/.config/poepyautopot/config.yaml`
+Ex: `~/.config/poepyautopot/config.yaml` </br>

 You can run the `kp_calc.py` script in utils to get a calculated data set for your key presses to use in the config.
 Just run it and follow the prompt.
 You can use any numbers you want, I just recommend using actual data as it represents the physical capabilities of your keyboard and should theoretically make your key presses look more human.
 If your keyboard key presses physically cannot be shorter than 28 ms, you shouldn't be emulating a 2 ms key press. </br>

 # Configuration (config.yaml)
+This will not work out of the box.
+You will need to configure it yourself.
+Go into the config.yaml, past the database, and edit the appropriate values under the user config section.
+Details are below. </br>
 If it doesn't seem to work properly, please make sure your configurations are correctly set.
-As a last resort, open an issue on the GitHub.
+As a last resort, open an issue on the GitHub. </br>
 ## Flask database
 This is still a WIP. </br>
 This is the database for each flask type and the pixel to detect in the leftmost slot.
 (This gets adjusted based on the slot). </br>